GCC Media Services provides select

 the Student Employment Office for more information on applying

-for campus jobs.
+for a variety of other campus jobs.

 Media Services is responsible for all campus multimedia needs,